The Rev. Elizabeth Wade

 Ministry Intern

-Sharon Billetter is excited to be joining St. Paul’s for her internship.
-She has been a member of St. Stephen’s in Pittsfield for over 30 Years and is currently in her second year of deacon formation.
+Sharon Billetter is excited to be joining St. Paul’s for a one year Diaconal internship.
+She has been a member of St. Stephen’s in Pittsfield for over 30 years and is currently in her second year of deacon formation.
 She is a founding member of the Cathedral of the Beloved and has also completed Servant Leadership Program and Called to Care Ministry, which led her to become a volunteer chaplain at Albany Medical Center.
 She is currently in her third unit of Clinical Pastoral Education.
 Sharon grew up in Pittsfield and graduated from Pittsfield High.
 She has been married to Matt for 17 years and has twin boys, Brayden and Jacob, and a daughter, Kareen.
 Her family has resided in Cheshire for almost 10 years.

 Darryl Lafferty